ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Categories](../../images/dashboard/cms_page_category_list.png)
 #### Creating a new category
 In order to create a new category, click on the *New page category* button in the upper left corner of the table.
 This redirects you to the detail category page.
-Now follow the steps the same as for editing a category (see [below](#editing-a-category)).
+Now follow the steps the same as for editing a category (see [Editing a category](#editing-a-category)).

 #### Editing a category
 In order to edit a category, click on the edit icon in the table.
 This redirects you to the detail category page.